sharkdp/bat/README.md

 #### With Chocolatey

 You can install `bat` via [Chocolatey](https://chocolatey.org/packages/Bat):

 ```bash
 choco install bat
 ```

+if you get an error like
+"Access to the path 'C:\ProgramData\chocolatey\lib\Less\legal' is denied." then run your comman prompt as administration (https://stackoverflow.com/questions/55600258/fix-chocolatey-access-is-denied)

 #### With Scoop

 You can install `bat` via [scoop](https://scoop.sh/):

 ```bash
 scoop install bat
 ```